cedana/cedana-cli/README.md

 - Deploy and manage any kind of job, whether a pyTorch training job, a webservice or a multibody physics simulation.

 ## Usage
-Cedana consists of the client code running on compute in the cloud (or anywhere else) (found [here](https://github.com/nravic/cedana)) and the orchestration/daemon, which runs on your local machine.
+Cedana consists of the client code (found [here](https://github.com/nravic/cedana)) running on compute in the cloud (or anywhere else) and the orchestration/daemon, which runs on your local machine.

+To build from source:
+`go build`

+To run:
+`./cedana-cli`

+If you prefer to install from a package manager, we push to packagecloud and have a homebrew tap.
+Check out the documentation for instructions.

+## Documentation
+You can view the official documentation here.

 ## Demo